 - a.
 These guidelines shall be called, "Guidelines for recording evidence of vulnerable witnesses". - b.
 Unless otherwise provided, these guidelines shall govern the examination of vulnerable witnesses who are victims2 or witnesses in any case. - c.
-They shall apply to every court subordinate to the High Court of Uttarakhand, including Juvenile Justice Boards in the State of Uttarakhand. - d.
-Their application shall commence from the date notified by the High Court of Uttarakhand.
+They shall apply to every court, including Juvenile Justice Boards in the State of - d.
+Their application shall commence from the date notified by the High Court of